SAP/odata-vocabularies/vocabularies/UI.md

 [*CriticalityRepresentation*](UI.xml#L1657)|[CriticalityRepresentationType?](#CriticalityRepresentationType)|Decides if criticality is visualized in addition by means of an icon
 [*IconUrl*](UI.xml#L1660)|URL?|Optional icon
 [Value](UI.xml#L1805)|PrimitiveType|The data field's value [Stream](UI.xml#L1806)|AnnotationPath|Annotation targeting a stream property in an entity set with a single key property<br>The upload is made with a PUT or DELETE request to the stream property of the entity with the data field's value as key.
-Other properties of the entity can be set with a prior PATCH or PUT request.
-Creation and deletion of the entity are implicitly handled by the service.<br>Allowed Terms:<ul><li>[IsActionPayload](Common.md#IsActionPayload)</li></ul>
+Other properties of the entity that are named in the annotation can be set with a prior PATCH or PUT request.<br>Allowed Terms:<ul><li>[IsActionPayload](Common.md#IsActionPayload)</li></ul>

 **Applicable Annotation Terms:**